 Supervisors and operators of municipal wastewater treatment plants and privately owned facilities regulated by the Public Utilities Commission, used in the treatment or reclamation of sewage and industrial waste shall possess a certificate of appropriate grade in accordance with California Code of Regulations, title 23, section 3680.
 State Boards may accept experience in lieu of qualification training.
-(Cal.
-Code Regs., title, 23, §§ 3680 and 3680.2).
+(California Code of Regulations, Title, 23, Sections 3680 and 3680.2.)
 In lieu of a properly certified wastewater treatment plant operator, the State Board may approve use of a water treatment plant operator of appropriate grade certified by the State Department of Public Health where reclamation is involved.
-(Cal.
-Code Regs., title, 23, §3670.1, subd. (b).)
+(California Code of Regulations, Title, 23, Section 3670.1, subdivision (b).)

-ADDITIONAL PROVISIONS APPLICABLE TO PUBLICLY OWNED TREATMENT WORKS' ADEQUATE CAPACITY

-21. Whenever a regional board finds that a publicly owned wastewater treatment plant will reach capacity within four years, the board shall notify the discharger.
-Such notification shall inform the discharger that the regional board will consider adopting a time schedule order pursuant to Section 13300 of the Water Code or other enforcement order unless the discharger can demonstrate that adequate steps are being taken to address the capacity problem.
+ADDITIONAL PROVISIONS APPLICABLE TO PUBLICLY OWNED TREATMENT WORKS' ADEQUATE CAPACITY the discharger can demonstrate that adequate steps are being taken to address the capacity problem.
 The notification shall require the discharger to submit a technical report to the regional board within 120 days showing how flow volumes will be prevented from exceeding existing capacity or how capacity will be increased.
 A copy of such notification shall be sent to appropriate local elected officials, local permitting agencies and the press.
 The time for filing the required technical report may be extended by the regional board.
 An extension of 30 days may be granted by the executive officer.
 Longer extensions may be granted by the regional board itself.
-(Cal.
-Code Regs., title, 23, § 2232)
+(California Code of Regulations, Title, 23, Section 2232.)